aws-samples/eks-workshop/content/beginner/080_scaling/deploy_hpa.md

 ```

 {{% notice warning %}}
-**Edit 2020-04-22**: some versions of EKS may get the following error once you [create the HPA in the next step](https://eksworkshop.com/scaling/test_hpa/)
+Some versions of EKS may get the following error once you [create the HPA in the next step](https://eksworkshop.com/beginner/080_scaling/test_hpa/)
 {{% /notice %}}

 ```bash